 Food for taught

-Even though I tutor on the side I don’t have the excess budget for online classes or some fancy 100\$ subscription for something I will cancel 5 minutes after things come down.
+Even though I tutor on the side I don’t have the excess budget for online classes or some fancy 100$ subscription for something I will cancel 5 minutes after things come down.
 That is why all my suggestions are based on it.
-Here are something else you should consider as well:
+Here is something else you should consider as well:

 - The setup should be minimal or none.
 It doesn’t matter if it was for the children or giving ideas to my university professors.
 (They didn’t have a well-made plan as well.)

 - Share your screen or at least some kind of a whiteboard

 - Had to be free or you could get it easy throw some kind of “teacher program”

 - Webcam should be an option but not the most important thing in the world

 Youtube - Yes, Youtube I’m sure that you are staring at the screen in disbelief but it can really help you.
 You can make a “private” Livestream and save it for future purposes.
 Questions can be asked in the comment section which is easy to use and everybody knows how. (except me the first 3 times hosting)